esaucabrejos/retail-sales-analytics/README.md

     Top 10 Best-Selling Products

 **Dashboard Preview**
+(Dashboard.png)

-**Example Insights**
+**Key Insights**
 Some insights obtained from the simulated data include:

-    Beverage products generate the highest revenue and profit.
+    Beverage products generate the highest revenue and profit across all stores.
     Sales performance across the three stores is relatively balanced.
     Seasonal patterns appear in the monthly revenue trend.
     A small group of products contributes significantly to total revenue.

+**How to Run**
+1. Database setup - Run *Retail_Database_script.sql* in MySQL Workbench to create the schema and load the analytical view.
+2. Data generation - Execute *seed_data.py* to populate the database with synthetic retail data.
+3. Visualization - Open *Dashboard.twbx* in Tableau Desktop to explore the interactive dashboard.

 **Author**
 Esau Cabrejos